 If you are to know anything about Bend, know that there is hiking everywhere and the opportunity to be outdoors.
-This was the main reason we loved this city.
+Hiking in Bend made us fall in love with this city.
 We were only in Bend for a short time and on a budget.
 We didn’t want to buy gear (snowshoes, skis, etc.) so we tried to find things in the area we could do without snowshoes.
 With some bad weather and health issues, we didn’t get to do as much as we hoped.
 However, Bend has amazing hikes in the summer and winter.
 Surrounded by mountains, lakes, caves and waterfalls there is something for everyone.
 The other awesome thing about Bend is that they are so dog friendly and everyone has a dog.
 There are different guidelines depending on the path and time of year, but they are welcome almost everywhere.
 Here are three hikes that were awesome in the winter (and would be equally as awesome in the summer) and a couple more options!

 1 Tumalo Falls